 James M. Norfleet

-Jim joined Spelman Johnson after three decades in higher education, most recently as vice president for student affairs at the College of New Jersey.
-Prior to his work for the College of New Jersey, Jim served in several capacities at California State Polytechnic University, Pomona, including associate vice president for student services and executive director of educational equity services.
-Earlier in his career, he worked in academic affairs at Nyack College where he directed the Higher Education Opportunity Program and served as associate dean of the college and director of the Office of Academic Development.
-Jim has been active in an array of professional organizations and has served as an independent consultant to mission-driven institutions and leaders across the career spectrum.
+Jim joined Spelman Johnson after three decades in higher education.
+He most recently served as vice president for student affairs at The College of New Jersey, where he managed a $60 million budget and a broad portfolio of programs, services, and campus facilities.
+At California State Polytechnic University, Pomona, where he has been honored with emeritus status, Jim served as associate vice president for student services, executive director of educational equity services, and founding director of the Renaissance Scholars program for former foster youth.
+Earlier in his career, he worked in academic affairs at Nyack College, where he directed the Higher Education Opportunity Program, served as associate dean of the college, led diversity and inclusion initiatives, and established the Office of Academic Development, now known as the Division of Student Success.

 Dell Robinson earned his BS in Physical Education from Ohio University and his MS in Sports Administration from Iowa State University.
 Prior to joining Spelman Johnson, Dell most recently served as Commissioner of the Great Lakes Intercollegiate Athletic Conference.
 During a span of 25 years Dell has served as the Associate Commissioner of Legislation and Governance at the Mid-American Conference, Assistant Commissioner for Compliance at the Western Athletic Conference, and Director of Compliance and Enforcement at the Southwestern Athletic Conference.
 Dell served as the Vice Chair of the Division II Collegiate Commissioner Association.
 Dell has also served as the Chair of the NCAA Division II Football Committee.
 Dell is a member of the Ohio University College of Business Executive Advisory Board, as well as a member of the John McLendon Minority Scholarship Foundation Board.
 He served two terms as Chair of the Ohio University National Alumni Association and was honored with the Ohio University Distinguished Service Award.